bytebase/bytebase.com-old/content/docs/administration/secret.md

 ## Using Secrets in Change Workflow

-You can use secrets in SQL in the change workflow with zero burden.
-Using `${{ secrets.SECRET_NAME }}` in SQL, and Bytebase will rendering while executing.
+Use `${{ secrets.SECRET_NAME }}` in the change script, and Bytebase will replace it with the actual secret value while executing the change.

 <hint-block type="info">